Amos Mosaner: Mixed doubles

 Mosaner began playing mixed doubles with Alice Cobelli, and the duo, after winning the 2019 Italian Mixed Doubles Curling Championship, competed in the 2019 World Mixed Doubles Curling Championship.
 The pair finished the round robin with a 5-2 record, in third place in their group.
 However, the pair missed out on the playoffs as their draw shot challenge (DSC) record was not good enough compared to the other third-place teams.
 In January 2020, Mosaner and Cobelli won 2020 Italian Mixed Doubles Curling Championship and was supposed to represent Italy on 2020 World Mixed Doubles Curling Championship before the event was canceled due to the COVID-19 pandemic.

 Mosaner played in the 2022 Winter Olympics in mixed doubles alongside Stefania Constantini.
 At the Olympics, the team went undefeated, beating Norway's Kristin Skaslien and Magnus Nedregotten 8-5 in the gold medal game, winning Italy's first olympic curling medal.

-Mosaner returned to mixed doubles with Constantini at the 2025 World Mixed Doubles Curling Championship.
+Mosaner returned to mixed doubles with Constantini at the 2025 World Mixed Doubles Curling Championship, the team would again go undefeated to win the World Championship, beating Scotland's Jennifer Dodds and Bruce Mouat 9-4 in the gold medal game.